Income & Deductions · your benefit amount

 The minimum benefit

 Even if the formula produces a tiny number, eligible 1- and 2-person households get at least $24/month (FY2026).
-Larger households can receive less than $24 only if their net income is high enough to nearly phase them out.
+Households of 3 or more have no minimum: if the formula yields less than $24 they receive that smaller computed amount.
+Larger households reach a very small benefit only when net income is high enough to nearly phase them out.

 Estimate yours